TKomericki/Rhetos-wiki/Read-only-data-structures.md

 }
 ```

-`SqlQueryable BookInfo` is an extension of the Book (see `Extends` concept above), therefore it is easily accessible in the LINQ query from the Book by using the navigation property `Extension_BookInfo`.
+`SqlQueryable BookInfo` is an extension of the Book (see `Extends` concept above),
+therefore it is easily accessible in the LINQ query from the Book
+by using the navigation property `Extension_BookInfo`.

 ## Computed concept

 The Computed concept allows developer to create a data source that is implemented with a C# code.
-It is usually used for data processing when an SQL query is not an efficient solution, and the algorithm it often implemented in an external dll.
+It is usually used for data processing when an SQL query is not an efficient solution,
+and the algorithm is often implemented in an external dll.

 Task:

 > An application should provide the expected ratings for all books, based on some basic information on the books.
-> The rating algorithm is the following: If the title contains text "super", add 100 point.
-If it contains "great", add 50 point.
+> The rating algorithm is the following:
+> If the title contains text "super", add 100 point.
+> If it contains "great", add 50 point.
 It the book is foreign, add 20%.

 Solution: